lanshui98/GLMs-in-R/README.md

 # GLMs-in-R
-# This section is the code I wrote relating to building Binomial GLMs and Poisson GLMs.
+# This section is the code I wrote relating to building Binomial GLMs and Poisson GLMs in 2020.